Marta Schumann

-Marta Schumann (February 4, 1919 in Valldal in Norddal – April 24, 1994 in Molde) is a Norwegian novelist, poet and short story writer.
+Marta Schumann (4 February 1919 – 24 April 1994) was a Norwegian novelist, poet and short story writer.
 She made her literary début in 1969 with the historical novel Korset under Skuggefjellet, the first part of a trilogy set in the 18th century.
 She was awarded the Gyldendal's Endowment in 1980.

+Personal life

+Schumann was born in Valldal on 4 February 2019.
+She was the daughter of farmer and agronomist Petter Gerhard Monssøn Myklebust and farmer and schoolteacher Berta Monsdatter Vaagenes Engeset.
+She married Einar von der Fehr Schumann in 1941.

+Schumann died in Molde on 24 April 1994.